- India is among the top 12 biotech destinations in the world and ranks third in the Asia Pacific.

 - The guidelines have been laid down to ensure that research with human stem cells is conducted in a responsible and ethical manner and complies with all regulatory requirements pertaining to biomedical research in general and of stem cell research in particular.

-- These guidelines apply to all stakeholders including individual researchers, organisations, sponsors, oversight/regulatory committees and any other associated with both basic and clinical research on all types of human stem cells and their derivatives
+- These guidelines apply to all stakeholders including individual researchers, organizations, sponsors, oversight/regulatory committees, and any other associated with both basic and clinical research on all types of human stem cells and their derivatives

 Guidelines on Similar Biologics-Regulatory Requirements for Marketing Authorization in India 2012: